 Consequently, an architectural firm, Harold A. Fisher Associates, was hired to prepare a comprehensive master plan for both short-term and long-term building expansion.
-The finished multi-phase master plan calls for our present red-brick Colonial Revival-style church to be largely retained as it is.
-But additions are to be built at the rear of our present church building, as well as along the east and west sides of our sanctuary.
+The finished multi-phased master plan calls for our present red-brick Colonial Revival-style building to largely retained as it is but with various additions and enhancements.

 The building expansion will include:

 (a) a new activity center, complete with a larger stage and storage areas for tables and chairs,

 (b) the redevelopment of the current fellowship hall into a double-story structure, providing upstairs Christian education classrooms and downstairs conference and office space;